Tankless Water Heater: Is a Recirculating Pump Worth the Money?

 What is a Recirculation Pump for a Tankless System?

-A recirculation system includes:
+A recirculation system typically includes three main elements:

 1).
 A water heater and pump combined or separate.
 This can be a tankless water heater with an integrated recirculation pump or a water heater and an external pump.
 The Rheem RTGH is one of example of a unit with a built-in recirculation pump.